greco-project/pvcompare/docs/model_assumptions.rst

     \text{tc} &= \text{total cooking [4]}\\
     \text{ec} &= \text{electicity cooking [5]}\\

-2)  the population of the country is taken from `EUROSTAT <https://ec.europa.eu/eurostat/databrowser/view/migr_pop2ctz/default/table?lang=en>`_.
+2)  The population of the country is taken from `EUROSTAT <https://ec.europa.eu/eurostat/databrowser/view/migr_pop2ctz/default/table?lang=en>`_.
-3)  the total residential demand is divided by the country's population and multiplied by the population living in the area considered.
-The latter is calculated by the product of the number of houses, the number of storeys and the number of people per storey (for assumptions see :ref:`building_assumptions`).
+3)  To obtain the neighbourhood's total annual demand, the total annual residential electricity demand (step 1) is divided by the country’s population (step 2) and multiplied by the neighbourhood's population.
+The population derives from the number of houses, number of storeys and number of people per storage (for building assumptions see :ref:`building_assumptions`).
+4)  The load profile is calculated with `oemof.demandlib <https://github.com/oemof/demandlib>`_ taking holidays into account and then is scaled with the total annual demand of the neighbourhood (step 3).
-4)  The load profile is shifted due to country specific behaviour following the approach of HOTMAPS.
-For further information see p.127 in `HOTMAPS <https://www.hotmaps-project.eu/wp-content/uploads/2018/03/D2.3-Hotmaps_for-upload_revised-final_.pdf>`_.
+5)  For multiple countries, the load profile is adapted by hour shifting following the approach of HOTMAPS.
+For further information see p.127 in
+    `HOTMAPS <https://www.hotmaps-project.eu/wp-content/uploads/2018/03/D2.3-Hotmaps_for-upload_revised-final_.pdf>`_.

 Figure `Electricity demand`_ shows an exemplary electricty demand for Spain, 2013.